BetaThis is a new service – your feedback will help us to improve it.

 RPI+3% during course, variable between RPI and RPI+3% after SRDD depending on earnings

 Each loan product has a separate income repayment threshold, above which repayments are made.
 Figure 5.2 shows the forecast repayment thresholds for each policy.
 All historic Plan 1 and Plan 2 threshold levels are published.
-The Plan 1 threshold is set at £19,390 for tax year 2020-21, and subsequently increases each year based on RPI.
-The Plan 2 threshold was initially set at £21,000 from 2016-17 to 2017-18 before rising to £25,000 in 2018-19 and to £26,575 for tax year 2020-21.
-The threshold in 2021-22 will rise to £27,295, after which it will increase in line with average earnings growth figures published by the Office for National Statistics (ONS).
+The Plan 1 threshold is set at £19,895 for tax year 2021-22, and at £20,195 for tax year 2022-23.
+It will subsequently increase each year based on RPI.
+The Plan 2 threshold was initially set at £21,000 from 2016-17 to 2017-18 before rising to £25,000 in 2018-19,to £26,575 in 2020-21, and to £27,295 in 2021-22.
+The threshold will remain at £27,295 until the end of tax year 2024-25, after which it will increase in line with RPI.
+The initial Plan 5 repayment threshold is set at £25,000 until 2027-28, after which it will increase in line with RPI.
 If a borrower has Plan 1 and Plan 2 loans, they pay back 9% of income over the Plan 1 threshold.
 If their income is under the Plan 2 threshold repayments only go towards the Plan 1 loan.
-If income is over the Plan 2 threshold, repayments go towards both loans.
-The Plan 3 repayment threshold is £21,000 from when the first borrowers become liable to repay in 2019-20 and 2020-21, and it has been announced that it would remain at that level until 2021-22.
+If income is over the Plan 2 threshold, repayments will be split between both loans.
+It will be confirmed how Plan 5 loans are incorporated into these rules in due course, though repayments will remain fixed at 9% over the relevant thresholds.
+The Plan 3 repayment threshold is £21,000 from when the first borrowers become liable to repay in 2019-20 and 2020-21, and it has been announced that it will remain at that level until 2022-23.
 More details on how much the borrower repays are available at gov.uk.
-To enable future repayments to be forecast, for modelling purposes it is assumed that from 2021-22 the Plan 3 loan will rise in line with Office for National Statistics (ONS) average earnings growth statistics in the same way as the Plan 2 threshold.
-Thestudent loan repayment model forecasts future repayment thresholds using OBR forecasts for RPI (for Plan 1) and average earnings growth (for Plans 2 and 3).
+To enable future repayments to be forecast, for modelling purposes it is assumed that from 2022-23 the Plan 3 loan will rise in line with Office for National Statistics (ONS) average earnings growth statistics.
+Thestudent loan repayment model forecasts future repayment thresholds using OBR forecasts for RPI.

 Student loan borrowers resident in the UK generally make their loan repayments through the tax system to Her Majesty's Revenue and Customs (HMRC), either in-year through their employer via Pay As You Earn (PAYE) or the following year via a Self-Assessment tax return.
 Borrowers residing overseas are required to contact the Student Loans Company (SLC) and arrange to make repayments directly to them.
 Borrowers can also choose to make early repayments on their loan directly to SLC, and when a borrower is close to fully repaying their loan SLC will alert them and, to avoid over-repaying via the tax system, they can arrange to make their repayments via direct debit directly to SLC rather than through HMRC.